gplepage/vegas/doc/html/_sources/background.txt

 	(J(y)\;f(x(y)) - I)^4

 This moment would equal :math:`3\sigma_I^4`, which falls like :math:`1/M^2`, if the distribution was Gaussian.
+The corrections to the Gaussian result fall as :math:`1/M^3` and so become negligible at large :math:`M`.
-These results assume that :math:`(J(y)\:f(x(y)))^n` is integrable for all :math:`n`, which need not be the case if :math:`f(x)` has (integrable) singularities.
+These results assume
+that :math:`(J(y)\:f(x(y)))^n` is integrable for all :math:`n`, which need not be the case if :math:`f(x)` has (integrable) singularities.